andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 		- do full_name in REPL, than draw diagram(variables/value chart)
 			- first_name + last_name = full_name

+### We do
+- guided practice with REPL(15 m)

+- Instruct students to experiment with pry and random methods they've come across.
+	- documentation scavenger hunt
+		- first, speak to how to generally read documentation
+		- direct them to ruby strings docs for materials to use
+		- break into 4 groups to look up methods in groups then share findings to class string, count, gsub, split, to_i, center, lstrip fixnum, %, abs, to_s, fdiv, to_f, even?
+		- (pick some methods for students to look up) || (find 3 methods on data types we learned and write down a summary of them)
+		- walk around class to observe progress(10m)

 - Draw and show diagram for I/O/side effects in a method(5m)
 	- show input output and side effects for
 	- string.upcase